-The Down for the Count Concert Orchestra is a 20- to 26-piece orchestra which performs the music of Frank Sinatra, Billie Holiday, Nat 'King' Cole, Ella Fitzgerald and many more, with a luscious Capitol Studios sound.
+The Down for the Count Concert Orchestra is a 20- to 28-piece swing orchestra which performs the music of Frank Sinatra, Billie Holiday, Nat 'King' Cole, Ella Fitzgerald and many more, with a luscious Capitol Studios sound.

 To find out more about the Down for the Count Concert Orchestra, get in touch using the form below or call manager Mike Paul-Smith on +44 (0) 7855 488 462.